datamet/RESTful-chat-app/README.md

 - Client server runs at port `5500`
 - Prints debug messages to the console
 - Restarts the client whenever a client file is saved
+- Will use push notifications if server has it enabled

 To run the client in development mode:
 ```